STEP ONE: INITIAL CONSULTATION

 • Strategizing on admissions plans, including Early Decision, Early Action, and Priority Deadlines.

-• Discussing the need-based financial aid process and merit scholarships.
+• Discussing the financial aid process and merit scholarships.

 • Guiding the student on the selection of the most appropriate college from among those to which they have been admitted.